2 Tim 3.16-17

 All those living at the time of the Lord’s return to earth.

-All the lost dead; basically, the remainder of all people and (fallen) angels not judged during the Judgment of the Nations, excluding Christians who were judged at the Judgment Seat of Christ.
+All the lost dead; basically, the remainder of all people and (fallen) angels not judged during the Judgment of the Nations, excluding Christians who were judged at the Judgment Seat of Christ (probably during the Judgment of the Nations).

 Criterion